-The Originator has provided a representation that this criterion is met, with specific and extensive discussions in the section of the Prospectus mentioned above
+The Seller has provided a representation that this criterion is met, with specific discussion in section 3.2 of "Risk Factors" - "Italian consumer protection legislation" of the Prospectus.

 EBA Final non-ABCP STS Guidelines - statements on background and rationale

 35. The objective of the criterion specified in the third subparagraph of Article 20(10) is to ensure that the assessment of the borrower's creditworthiness is based on robust processes.
 It is expected that the application of this article will be limited in practice, given that the STS is limited to originators based in the EU, and the criterion is understood to cover only exposures originated by the EU originators to borrowers in non-EU countries.